schitresh/system-design/website_designs/storage_and_streaming/1_dropbox.md

 - It will implement two types of queues in our system
   - Global Request Queue that all the clients will share
     - Client requests to update the metadata db will be sent to this queue first
-    - Synchronization service will take this requests it to update the metadata
+    - Synchronization service will take these requests to update the metadata
   - Response Queues for individual subscribed clients
     - Responsible for delivering the update messages to each client
     - Required since a message will be deleted from the global queue once received by a client